One-shot Compositional Data Generation for Low Resource Handwritten Text Recognition: Related Work

-In this study, hence, we explore a different method based on BPL~\cite{lake2015human} to overcome the above limitations.
-Using BPL we are able to mimic human ability of generating new unseen characters, with high quality and shape variation, from a single example.
+In this work, and to overcome the above limitations, we explore the use of BPL~\cite{lake2015human} to mimic the human ability of generating new unseen characters, while maintaining high quality and shape variation, from a single example.